Ces-D/barbara/README.md

 - [ ] In development, add dev option for fzf preview
 - [ ] Intercept empty selection to display a suggestion
+- [ ] Shorten the fzf input strings
+- [ ] Add an ignore list to the mdn site map